Reporting of safety events

 To provide consistency in the way events are reported across the world, the International Nuclear Events Scale (INES) was introduced by the International Atomic Energy Agency in 1990.
 It is a worldwide tool for communicating to the public in a consistent way the safety significance of nuclear and radiological events.
 Events are classified on the scale at seven levels: Levels 1–3 are called "incidents" and Levels 4–7 "accidents".
 Events without safety significance are called “deviations” and are classified Below Scale / Level 0.

 As part of our reporting arrangements we inform the ONR of incidents and events that happen on our sites, of these the vast majority were rated at INES Level 1 or below.
-There have not been any events rated greater than INES 1 within EDF Energy for more than five years.
+There has been one event greater than INES 1 within EDF Energy in the last 10 years.
 None of these events have had an impact on public safety or the environment.

-The documents linked below give details of these events showing the event date, location, description of the type of event and, where rated, the level on the INES scale.
+The document linked below give details of the events rated at INES 1 and higher, showing the event date, location, description of the type of event and the level on the INES scale.
+It also includes a trend chart of the number of events by year since 2009.